jordantanudjaja/Patient-Prioritization-Model/README.md

 # Novo-Nordisk---Patient-Prioritization-Model
-My team name is Impact Consulting Group (ICG) and this is a year-long project with Novo Nordisk to develop a Patient Ranking Model for the company to prioritize targeting specific patients most receptive to taking the company's anti-obesity drug, Saxenda
+This is a year-long collaborative project with Novo Nordisk to develop a Patient Ranking Model for the company to prioritize targeting specific patients most receptive to taking the company's anti-obesity drug, Saxenda

 <h2>Background</h2>